 Admission to Candidacy.
-To be recommended for candidacy for the Ph.D.

-degree in applied mechanics, the student must, in addition to meeting the general Institute requirements:
+To be recommended for candidacy for the Ph.D. degree in applied mechanics, the student must, in addition to meeting the general Institute requirements:

-- complete 27 units of research; - complete at least 108 units of advanced courses arranged by the student in conference with his or her adviser and approved by the faculty in applied mechanics.
-If the student chooses to take a subject minor, the units so taken may be included in the total of 108, subject to the approval of the faculty in applied mechanics; - pass with a grade of at least C an advanced course in mathematics or applied mathematics, such as AM 125 abc, Ph 129 abc, or AMa 101 abc, acceptable to the faculty in applied mechanics.
-The requirement in mathematics shall be in addition to the second requirement above and shall not be counted toward a minor; - pass an oral examination on the major subject; if the student has a minor, an examination on the subject of that program may be included at the request of the discipline offering the minor.
-The student must take the oral examination before the end of the second year of graduate residence at the Institute.
+complete 27 units of research;

+- complete at least 108 units of advanced courses arranged by the student in conference with his or her adviser and approved by the faculty in applied mechanics.
+If the student chooses to take a subject minor, the units so taken may be included in the total of 108, subject to the approval of the faculty in applied mechanics; - pass with a grade of at least C an additional 27 units of course work in advanced mathematics, such as AM 125 abc, Ph 129 abc, or AMa 101 abc or a substitute, acceptable to the faculty in applied mechan ics.
+The requirement in mathematics shall be in addition to the second requirement above and shall not be counted toward a minor;

+pass an oral examination on the major subject; if the student has a minor, an examination on the subject of that program may be included at the request of the discipline offering the minor.
+The student must take the oral candidacy examination before the end of the second academic year of graduate residence at the Institute.